elizabethlumban/checklist/01 - GIT/git.md

 * Just open a terminal or command prompt and type ``` git clone https://github.com/ichabondcrane/front-end-app ```

-That creates a directory named front-end-app, initializes a .git directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.
+That creates a directory named ``` front-end-app ```, initializes a .git directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.

 ### How to commit your local changes